PTA

 Event Location

 The event is hosted by the Richardson PTA Council, at their Greenwood Hills Learning Center facility.
-We can accommodate 200 orders from each of the 5 school districts to raise $2000 for your PTA Council.
+We can accommodate 200 orders from each of the 5 school districts.
 40 PTA leaders per district may sign up so that their local school will receive a free tray of plants.
 With questions about fundraising, please contact Richardson PTA Council fundraising chair, Sarah Southward.

 We can sell up to 20,000 plants (1000 trays).
 Those plants will create about 150,000 square feet of new habitat for DFW birds and butterflies, or about the size of 50 residential lawns, reducing annual water use by over 1 million gallons.
 And we'll do it again to support PTAs across DFW in October 2026 and April 2027, twice a year.